murrayjbrown/nextjs-react-hooks-example/README.md

-# An Next.js Application using React Hooks
+# Example Next.js Application using React Hooks

-This is an experimental project I've undertaken to hone my skills with various technologies of the Node.js front-end ecosystem, notably:
+This is an experimental project for honing skills with various technologies of the Node.js front-end ecosystem, notably:

 - Next.js React framework
 - React Hooks